 The a moderate level of association.

-The moderate size of suppliers
+The moderate size of the suppliers

 Moderate stock level

 In the automobile and energy industry, Tesla encounters the impact of substitutes due to various conditions (Rimmer, 2018).
-The external variables and forces associated with them lead to the moderate force of the substitution risk against the company that is categorized as:
+The external variables and forces associated with them lead to the moderate force of the substitution risk against the company which is categorized as:

 Low exchanging costs